Part 17:

 Setting the Radiometric Properties

 Radiometric properties define the noise floor and the saturation ceiling.
 You can define a set of points that relate Integration (Exposure) Time to NEI/SEI (noise equivalent irradiance / saturation equivalent irradiance).
-STK linearly interpolates between the points to get correct NEI/SEI for the integration time you set.
+The STK software linearly interpolates between the points to get correct NEI/SEI for the integration time you set.

 - Select the Radiometric tab on the Basic - Definition page.